AI

 Start with error handling.
 Every tool your agent uses can fail.
 Production AI deployments need retry logic with exponential backoff.
 When your agent calls an API, that call needs to handle timeouts, rate limits, and service outages.

 Input validation matters more for AI than traditional software.
-Your agent needs schema validation on all inputs.
-Type checking.
-Range validation.
-Format verification.
+Your agent needs schema validation on all inputs, type checking, range validation, format verification.
 Because unlike rule-based systems, AI agents fail in unexpected ways when they get unexpected input.

 Graceful degradation separates production systems from prototypes.
 What happens when your agent can’t complete a task?
 Does it fail silently?
 Return partial results?
 Fall back to a simpler approach?
 Hand off to a human?
+AI reliability engineering requires answering these questions before deployment, not after the first failure at 11 PM on a Friday.

 The teams building reliable agents design for failure modes first.
 They assume the model will hallucinate, tools will time out, and dependencies will go down.
 Then they build systems that work anyway.

-Production patterns that prevent failure
+Production patterns that actually prevent failure

 Monitoring what actually matters

-Error budgets make reliability measurable.
+Error budgets make this measurable.
 If your SLO targets 99.9% uptime, you have 43.8 minutes of downtime per month.
 That’s your error budget.
 When you hit it, stop adding features and fix reliability.
+This concept from traditional SRE practices works perfectly for AI agents.
+Most teams set a target like 99.7% success rate, giving them a buffer before violating their 99.5% SLA.

 Configure alerts that actually mean something.
 “Agent failed” isn’t useful.
 “Agent failure rate exceeded 5% for 10 minutes” tells you to act.